atardelean/FinalAssignment/codebook.md

+# Description of tidy_data.csv

-# The tidy_data.csv file contains information on human activity recognition using smartphones.
+It contains information on human activity recognition using smartphones.
 It is a modified version of the Human Activity Recognition Using Smartphones Dataset Version 1.0.

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
 The tidy_data.csv file combines both training and test data.